obestwalter/mau-mau/docs/guide/installation.md

     $ python3 -m venv mau-mau-env

-Activation of virtualenvs is sadly still one of the things that is not os independent, so you will hve to look [here](https://docs.python.org/3/library/venv.html#creating-virtual-environments) how to do that in your os.
+Activation of virtualenvs is sadly still one of the things that is not os independent, so you will have to look [here](https://docs.python.org/3/library/venv.html#creating-virtual-environments) how to do that in your os.
 The most common cases are:

     $ source mau-mau-env/bin/activate  # most linux shells
     $ mau-mau-env\Scripts\activate.bat  # Windows cmd.exe